CinchBlue/cardego/README.md

 **Current version: alpha-10**

-This is the server for Cardego, the homebrew RPG system involving cards.
+This is the game-data server for Cardego, the homebrew RPG system involving cards.

-Cardego is designed to be played with Tabletop Simulator, but its coded components can be broken up into the front-end and back-end.
-This repo contains the back-end, and could potentially be used with a different front-end besides Tabletop Simulator.

 ## Building the server